Oficial 911: Los Oficiales

 In early 2007 IWRG officials decided to form a new version of the group Los Oficiales ("The Officials"), a masked trios group that all had a "Police officer" ring character.
-The three masked men, Oficial 911, Oficial AK-47 and Oficial Fierro were unveiled at a Lucha Libre festival in May 2007.
+The three masked men, Oficial 911, Oficial AK-47 and Oficial Fierro were unveiled at a wrestling festival in May 2007.
 It was later revealed that Bocanegra was the wrestler under the Oficial 911 mask, just as other IWRG under-card wrestlers had been repackaged as Oficial AK-47 and Oficial Fierro.
 Oficial Fierro was in fact Bocanegra's old rival Ultra Mega.
 On July 7, 2007, the trio defeated Japanese trio of Kai, Sasaki and Yamato to win the Distrito Federal Trios Championship, a title that had been relatively inactive up for at least a year before Los Oficiales won the belts.

 Los Oficiales defended the Trios title on a regular basis, giving credibility to both the Trios championship and to Los Oficiales as a group.
 On September 28, 2008, Los Oficiales became double champions as they defeated Cyborg, Kraneo, Xibalva (who had all been members of previous incarnations of Los Oficiales) to win the IWRG Intercontinental Trios Championship.
 Their success in 2008 led to several Mexican publications naming Los Oficiales as the best Trio, or runner up for best Trios team for 2008.
 Los Oficiales run as double Trio champions ended on December 7, 2008 when Los Terrible Cerebros (Black Terry, Dr. Cerebro and Cerebro Negro).
 Los Oficiales continued to defend the IWRG Trios title through 2009 and into 2010 where they had made at least 9 successful defenses of the title, more than any previous title holder, by April 21, 2010.
 Their success also saw them named the best version of Los Oficiales.